 Vice Head: The Vice Head shall perform the duties of the Division Head in the absence of the latter or in the event of the Head’s inability to act.
 The Vice Head shall serve as the Division’s program coordinator for the AEJMC annual convention at which the Vice Head moves up to Head, and he or she shall perform other duties as the Head shall direct.
 The Vice Head, as the Division’s Program Chair, is expected to attend the annual AEJMC convention where he or she will conduct Division Business.

 Vice Head-Elect: The Vice Head-Elect shall perform the duties of the Vice Head in the absence of the latter or in the event of the Vice Head’s inability to act.
 The Vice Head-Elect shall serve as the Division’s membership coordinator for the AEJMC annual convention at which the Vice Head-Elect moves up to Vice-Head, and he or she shall perform other duties as the Head shall direct.
 The Vice Head-Elect, as the Division’s Membership Chair, is expected to attend the annual AEJMC convention where he or she will help conduct Division business.

-Secretary: The newsletter editor/secretary shall be responsible for the minutes of division meetings and distribute minutes to all division members and publish and distribute the division’s newsletter three times each year (once in the fall, once in the winter, and once in the spring.
+Secretary: The newsletter editor/secretary shall be responsible for the minutes of division meetings and distribute minutes to all division members and publish and distribute the division’s newsletter four times each year (fall, winter, spring, summer prior to conference).